Sascha-Pionczewski/personal-website/README.md

 # My personal Website

-> This project is for the BootCamp Web Developer course from "Neue Fische".
+> A project for the web developer boot camp by Neue Fisch.